OUR COVID-19 INITIATIVES

-Hand out a Florence & Watson After school booklet, awareness flyer and a pencil
+Hand out a Florence and Watson After school booklet, awareness flyer, and a pencil

 Our findings after these visits indicate most families were doing well and learners remain eager to return to school.
 They are well informed about the COVID-19 rules however it is not implemented in the neighborhoods, only in public facilities.
 About 65% of learners did schoolwork at home during the lockdown.
 Primary Caregivers had to make the effort to keep contact with the school and teachers.
 After re-assuring the primary caregivers of the strict health and safety protocols being implemented at the schools, they feel happy to send their children back to school in July and August.

 Between 1 May – 31 July 2020 we